AlbertVeli/heightmap/README.md

 **EXAMPLE**

-Scandinavia is roughly at:

-> x-direction: 3° E to 30° E
-> y-direction: 74° N to 55° N

-To cut it out, run:
+To generate images *scandinavia_heightmap.png* and *scandinavia_texture.png*
+for the Scandinavia area (74° N, 3° E, span 19°, 27°), run:

-    ./hm 74 3 19 27 scandinavia.png
+    ./hm 74 3 19 27 scandinavia

-Use for instance google maps to figure out longitude/latitude.
-Zoom into an area and click on the share button (right of the print button) to copy the URL.
+Use a map, terrestrial globe, google maps or other web service to figure out latitudes/longitudes.
+In google maps, zoom into an area and copy the URL (click on the share button).
+It should look something like:
-You should get an URL like:

 https://maps.google.com/?ll=59.611518,16.541634&spn=0.127302,0.42469

-Here the center is at 59.611518° N, 16.541634° E and the height/width span of the map in degrees are 0.127302°, 0.42469°.
+Here the center is at *59.611518° N*, *16.541634°* E and the height/width span of the map in degrees are *0.127302°*, *0.42469°*.
 To get to the upper left corner, move one half span in each direction.

 The arguments to cut out the corresponding area with this program:

-* 59.611518 + 0.127302/2  ; up half height span
+    59.611518 + 0.127302/2  ; up half height span
-* 16.541634 - 0.42469/2   ; left half width span
+    16.541634 - 0.42469/2   ; left half width span
-* 0.127302                ; height span
+    0.127302                ; height span
-* 0.42469                 ; width span
+    0.42469                 ; width span

 Remember that South and West are negative while North and East are positive degrees.